 - Collagen is central to the structural integrity of your joints: tendons, ligaments, and cartilage

-- Clinical research shows collagen can support joint health
+- Clinical research shows collagen can support joint health, arthritis, and inflammation

 - Low molecular weight collagen peptides are best